The Cost

 Recognizing that the total cost is too high to tackle all at once, the city structured the plan in phases to manage resources effectively and focus on community-identified priorities.

-The current plan calls for the following core improvements over the next five years, bringing the overall cost to $60 million:
+The current plan calls for the following core improvements over the next five years, bringing the overall cost to $60 million, plus interest and bonding costs:

-• Improvements to neighborhood parks & trails: $20 million
+• Neighborhood parks & trails improvements: $20 million

-• Upgrades at Spring Lake Park: $20 million
+• Major enhancements at Spring Lake Park: $20 million

 Tax Impact: